 As you must’ve noticed, whenever we’re trying to connect to a Wi-Fi network there are a couple of other nearby connections available on the list.
 So, to examine this list closely and to change the order of preference of how your MacBook deals with available connections, you can try and change the service order of networks.
 Head on to System Preferences> Network and then tap the gear icon on the bottom left corner.

 Now here you can change the preferred order of available networks by simply dragging and dropping it, to set the list as per your preference.

 Well, yes it works sometimes!
 Most of us have a habit of charging our smartphones with a USB cable while we’re working on a Mac, right?
 We may also plug USB flash drives or a portable hard disk into our Mac at times.
 Yes, we know that the USB port of your Mac has got nothing to do with your Wi-Fi still, you can try and check your luck.
 Try disconnecting all additional accessories connected to your Mac, restart your device, and see if it fixed the Wi-Fi connectivity issue.

 Restart the Wi-Fi Router

-Last but the most important, restarting the Wi-Fi router solves all the issues a majority of times.
-So, once in a while make sure that you restart your Wi-Fi router as clears the network congestion and also upgrades the browsing speed.
+Last but most important, restarting the Wi-Fi router solves all the issues a majority of times.
+So, once in a while make sure that you restart your Wi-Fi router as it clears the network congestion and also upgrades the browsing speed.

 Also, if you’re running an older version of macOS, check for available updates and upgrade to its latest version to keep your Mac up-to-date, secure and macOS patched up against any potential bugs.